 As you may know, I teach mindfulness.
 Not because it is the newest trend, but because I believe that mindfulness can make us happier.
 We spend so much time in the present, fretting about past failures and in the future, worrying about what may happen in the future that the present moment fades into insignificance.
 So I teach my students to be mindful of the precious present moment, now here, soon gone forever.

-I often invite our Equine-guided Mindfulness Meditation workshops participants to join me for an early morning walk, to watch the sun come up over the majestic Pyrenées mountain range.
+I often invite our workshop participants to join me for an early morning walk, to watch the sun come up over the majestic Pyrenées mountain range.
 In this breathtakingly beautiful part of south-west France, each morning’s spectacular sunrise remains one of the most compelling and profoundly meaningful sights of all.

 Why do I find a sunrise here such an intensely emotional experience?
 Because it floods my whole being, every cell in my body, with gratitude.